Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Just past the bridge, you’ll see another social path leading down over the hill.

-Around 25 yards down the hill, on the right, you find these smaller Fechter Run Falls.
+Around 25 yards down the hill, on the right, you’ll find Fechter Run Falls.

 We’d recommend maybe saving this one for last if you are heading to Jonathan Run at the end of your day, just in case you are short on time and have to make a quick stop or skip it altogether.